Packers in the Pro Football Hall of Fame

 Defensive End (1960-69)

-Excelled as a pass rusher before the NFL kept tabs on sacks or he’d likely be the Packers’ all-time leader.
+Excelled as a pass rusher before the NFL kept tabs on sacks or he'd likely be the Packers' all-time leader.
 Unofficially, it is estimated that he had more than 100 career sacks, maybe more than 120.
-Also highly respected team leader who served as defensive captain of the Packers’ 1966 and ’67 NFL championship teams – winners of Super Bowls I and II.
+Also a highly respected team leader who served as defensive captain of the Packers' 1966 and 1967 NFL championship teams – winners of Super Bowls I and II.
 In all, started on five NFL championship teams.
-Named to NFL’s 1960s All-Decade Team.
-Named Associated Press All-Pro five times and selected to five Pro Bowls.
-Holds all-time Packers record for career fumble recoveries with 21.
+Named to the NFL's 1960s All-Decade Team.
+Named All-Pro by The Associated Press five times and selected to five Pro Bowls.
+Holds the all-time Packers record for career fumble recoveries with 21.
 Started NFL career with Cleveland Browns (1958-59).
 Born July 24, 1934, in Lisbon, La.
 Died April 15, 2020, at age 85.

 1981 - Jim Ringo

-Undersized at 6 feet, 2 inches and at most 232 pounds, but cat-quick at executing difficult cut blocks.
-Offensive captain of Vince Lombardi’s first two NFL championship teams in 1961 and ’62.
+Undersized at 6 feet, 2 inches tall and at most 232 pounds, but cat-quick at executing difficult cut blocks.
+Offensive captain of Vince Lombardi's first two NFL championship teams in 1961 and '62.
 Also played for Philadelphia (1964-67).
-Chosen on NFL’s 1960s All-Decade Team.
+Chosen for NFL's 1960s All-Decade Team.
 Named to two Pro Bowls before Lombardi arrived in Green Bay, five more under Lombardi and three with the Eagles.
-Named Associated Press All-Pro six times with Packers.
+Named All-Pro by The Associated Press six times with the Packers.
 Highly durable performer, once held NFL record for most consecutive games played (183), including 126 with Green Bay.
 Born Nov.
 21, 1931, in Orange, N.J.
 Died Nov.
-19, 2007, at age of 75.
+19, 2007, at age 75.

 1986 - Paul Hornung